-In this episode, Dr. Mary Barbera joins Dr. Kelly and discusses her mission to “Turn Autism Around”.
-Dr. Barbera shares her personal journey as a mom to a (now adult) son on the autism spectrum.
+In this episode, Dr. Mary Barbera joins the show to discuss her mission to “Turn Autism Around”.
+Barbera shares her personal journey as a mom to a (now adult) son on the autism spectrum.
 She also shares with listeners her mission to help 2 MILLION families by 2020.
-With experience in schools, hospitals and home settings, Dr. Barbera is well equipped to help parents and professionals do just that.
+With experience in schools, hospitals and home settings, Barbera is well equipped to help parents and professionals do just that.
 To learn more, visit www.marybarbera.com/podcast.

 In this episode, Criss Wilhite joins Dr. Kelly and shares her journey into behavior analysis and its intersection with her “hippy” lifestyle practices.
 Criss also discusses the progression of the behavior analysis program at Fresno State and how sustainability has become an integral focus of the University.
 As a professor, Criss assigns self-management projects, which require students to increase and decrease behaviors related to creating a more sustainable lifestyle, while incorporating behavior analytic practices.
 To connect with Criss, email her at email@example.com.
 To learn more about ABA and Sustainability, visit www.behaviorbabe.com/sustainability.htm.